Jamie-Clayton/Docs/_posts/2026-05-16-containers-redis-tutorial.md

 QUIT
 ```

-`SET` stores a string. `INCR` atomically increments an integer-valued key (and creates it as `1` on first call). `KEYS *` lists every key — handy in development, but never run it against a production Redis with millions of keys.
+`SET` stores a string. `INCR` atomically increments an integer-valued key (and creates it as `1` on first call). `KEYS *` lists every key.
+That last one is handy in development, but a word of warning: never run it against a production Redis with millions of keys — it scans the whole keyspace and can stall the server.

 ## Step 5 — View the same key in the GUI